Friday, December 18, 2015

 The Story of Wasyl Fedorowicz

-Wasyl rides the Hyde Shuttles three times per week and is a
+Wasyl rides the Hyde Shuttles three times per

 regular client of Volunteer Transportation.